 - The cost savings from HDD are minimal, relative to the cost of the nodes in your Cloud Bigtable cluster, unless you're storing very large amounts of data.
 For this reason, as a rule of thumb, you shouldn't consider using HDD storage unless you're storing at least 10 TB of data.

 One potential drawback of SSD storage is that it requires more nodes in your clusters based on the amount of data that you store.
 In practice, though, you might need those extra nodes so that your clusters can keep up with incoming traffic, not only to support the amount of data that you're storing.

 HDD storage is suitable for use cases that meet the following criteria:

 - You expect to store at least 10 TB of data.

 - You will not use the data to back a user-facing or latency-sensitive application.

-For example, if you plan to store extensive historical data for a large number of remote-sensing devices and then use the data to generate daily reports, the cost savings for HDD storage may justify the performance tradeoff.
+For example, if you plan to store extensive historical data for a large number of remote-sensing devices and then use the data to generate daily reports, the cost savings for HDD storage might justify the performance tradeoff.
 On the other hand, if you plan to use the data to display a real-time dashboard, it probably would not make sense to use HDD storage—reads would be much more frequent in this case, and reads are much slower with HDD storage.